utdata/rwdir/02-install.Rmd

 - Find the "Free" versions and find the installer for your operating system and download it.
 - Install it.
 Should be like installing any other program.

+## Install Visual Studio Code

+Some csv files are really big, and RStudio has a problem viewing them.
+A good code editor is able to look at this files and allow you to edit them.
+It's a good tool to have in your arsenal.

+- Go to the [Visual Studio Code](https://code.visualstudio.com/) website and download the version for your operating system.

 ## Class project folder

 To keep things consistent and help with troubleshooting, I'd like you to save your work in the same location all the time.